Flexible Content Items

 The <hr> element defines a thematic break in an HTML page (e.g. a shift of topic) and is most often displayed as a horizontal rule that is used to separate content (or define a change) in an HTML page.

-We now have the ability to make our Horizontal Rule in the WYSIWYG get the branded color of our website.
+We now have the ability to make our Horizontal Rule or Horizontal Line (they are interchangeable terms) in the WYSIWYG get the default or branded color of our website.
+In the instructions, we refer to them as either HR or Horizontal Rule.

 Follow these simple instructions to make your Horizontal Rule go from a thin black line to a thicker, more colorful one with more space before and after it to help define it better.